-In this report, the high-quality, high-time-resolution data captured over the ten years between November 2007 and November 2017 at the Landfill and Community sites are analyzed and summarized to offer a realistic characterization of ambient air quality concentrations at the Landfill and the Granada Hills community, and to provide perspective on air quality at the landfill and the local community in the context of the greater South Coast Air Basin (SoCAB).
+In this report, the high-quality, high-time-resolution data captured over the 12 years between November 2007 and November 2019 at the Landfill and Community sites are analyzed and summarized to offer a realistic characterization of ambient air quality concentrations at the Sunshine Canyon Landfill and the Granada Hills community, and to provide perspective on air quality at the landfill and the local community in the context of the greater South Coast Air Basin (SoCAB).

 - Section 2 of this report discusses data completeness. - Section 3 covers PM10 exceedances of state and federal standards. - Section 4 discusses regional comparisons of PM10.
-No regional comparisons of BC were done in Year 10 because the MATES data set used for comparison is only available every few years.
-The BC data in Year 10 would not change the conclusions from the previous comparison (included as Appendix A). - Section 5 describes the effects of wind direction and work activity levels on PM10 and BC concentrations at the Landfill and Community monitoring sites. - Section 6 discusses the landfill's impact on ambient PM10 and BC concentrations. - Section 7 describes routine field operations and recent upgrades to site infrastructure. - Additional analyses are provided in Appendix B.
+No regional comparisons of BC were done in Year 12 because the most recent MATES data set used for comparison is not yet available.
+The BC data in Year 12 would not change the conclusions from the previous comparison included in the Ninth Annual Report of Ambient Air Quality Monitoring at Sunshine Canyon Landfill and Van Gogh Elementary School: A Nine-Year Summary November 22, 2007-November 21, 2016 (excerpt included as Appendix A). - Section 5 describes the effects of wind direction and work activity levels on PM10 and BC concentrations at the Landfill and Community monitoring sites. - Section 6 discusses the landfill's impact on ambient PM10 and BC concentrations. - Section 7 describes routine field operations and recent upgrades to site infrastructure. - Additional analyses of wind and the Landfill North site data are provided in Appendix B. - Appendix C compares the Environmental Impact Report's estimated annual increment from landfill emissions to ambient air toxics concentrations and ambient air toxics from the 2016-2017 measurements made at the Landfill and Community sites.

 Regulatory standards for pollutants are commonly used to judge the compliance status of air quality management districts.
-Currently, the only federal health-based standard for PM{10} is the daily (24-hr) average concentration of 150 $\mu g/m^3$.
-The State of California's PM{10} 24-hr standard (50 $\mu g/m^3$) is more stringent than the federal standard.
-In this report, both the 24-hr federal standard and the 24-hr state standard are used as a benchmark metric for evaluating the specific monitoring locations in relation to each other and to the federal standard.
+Currently, the only federal health-based standard for PM{10} is the daily (24-hr) average concentration of 150 μg/m3.
+The State of California's PM{10} 24-hr standard (50 μg/m3) is more stringent than the federal standard.
+In this report, both the 24-hr federal standard and the 24-hr state standard are used as a benchmark metric for evaluating the specific monitoring locations in relation to each other and to the standards.

 Regional comparisons of ambient PM10 concentrations are used to place the Landfill and Community monitors within the larger context of regional concentrations.
-For these comparisons, three of the closest regional monitoring sites, operated by the SCAQMD, were chosen: downtown Los Angeles (North Main Street), Burbank (West Palm),4 and Santa Clarita.
+For these comparisons, three of the closest regional monitoring sites, operated by the SCAQMD, were chosen: downtown Los Angeles (North Main Street), Burbank (West Palm),2 and Santa Clarita.
 Figure 1-1 shows the relative locations of the sites.